crazy252/typo3_vite/README.md

 This extension adds vite.js to your typo3 project!

-Setup
+## Setup
 -----

-Add a `package.json` file to your extension or add the following dependencies to your file
+Add a `package.json` file to your extension or add the following dependencies to your file.

 ```json
 {